Deborah Lipstadt: Commentary

 In January 2025, Lipstadt said in Brussels: "We are at an inflection point.
 Antisemitism is becoming increasingly normalized...[antisemitic comments] are freely heard on streets of some of our leading Western democracies in many countries, including this country."

-In April, Lipstadt disagreed with the characterisation of the activists deported under the second Trump presidency as 'martyrs and heroes'.
+In April, Lipstadt disagreed with the characterisation of the activists targeted for deportation under the second Trump presidency as 'martyrs and heroes'.
 In a later interview with Isaac Chotiner, she blamed universities for "opening the door" to the Trump administration's deportation campaign.